byu-cs-260-spring-2019/lab-5-photo-bomb-victoria-skylan/tutorials/part6.md

 </template>
 ```

-This uses a `v-if` directive to display the user's name if they are logged in,
+This uses a `v-if` directive to display the user's email if they are logged in,
 plus a logout button.
 Otherwise, it displays directions for registration or
 login.